DaisukeHirata/inactive-users-action/README.md

 A GitHub Action that can be run against a GitHub Organization to generate a report on user activity for a given time period.
 This can be useful in detecting inactive users so that licenses can be reclaimed.
+This is basically forked from peter-murray/inactive-users-action.
+The difference is outside_collaborators are also included in the report.

 ## Processing